jasp-stats/jaspMetaAnalysis/inst/help/bayesianmetaanalysis.md

 - Iterations: Sets the number of iterations for the MCMC estimation.
 - Chains: Sets the number of chains for the MCMC estimation.

+#### Repeatability
+- Set seed: Gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.
+Note, however, that the seed may not reproduce the same results across operating systems.

 #### Bayes factor computation
 - Integration: Use integration to compute the Bayes factor.
 - Bridge sampling: Use bridge sampling to compute the Bayes factor.